 Finding Your Roots TV Show

 This PBS show is presented by Henry Louis Gates Jr. and first began to air in 2012.
 Like Who Do You Think You Are? it also features the many faces that we grew up with and current celebrities as well.

 Credit: Finding Your Roots

-The show looks at the ancestry of American celebrities from various different backgrounds, exploring not only their family history but also their family stories as well.
+The show looks at the ancestry of American celebrities from various backgrounds.
+It explores not only their family history but also their family stories as well.

-The different backgrounds include:
+Different backgrounds include:

 - African American